rockwotj/rosefire/README.md

 ### Endpoints

-The hostname for this service has yet to be determined, but will be behind Rose-Hulman's Firewall.
-My vote for a hostname is `rosefire.csse.rose-hulman.edu`.
+The hostname for this service is `rosefire.csse.rose-hulman.edu`, it is available outside Rose-Hulman's firewall.
+Please only use this software for good.

 #### POST `/api/register/`